 In a coaching school leaders use coaching to promote the best quality of teaching.

 Coaching is totally focused on improving the teachers' skills and through that the outcomes for pupils.
 It is a rigorous but non judgemental process.
 Coaching needs to be well planned and regular to be at its most effective.
 Coaching ensures that the school leadership knows and understands the quality of teaching in their school.
 It requires the coaches to have a high level of skills.

-Our courses provide the training to ensure that your staff have these skills.
+My courses provide the training to ensure that your staff have these skills.